NicholasHenry246/School_district_Analysis/README.md

 ### District summary with Thomas High 9th grade results excluded
 ![district_summary_df](Resources/district_summary_df.png)

 The dataframes above show that there were no changes to the number of schools, total students and the budget.
 However, there was a slight drop in the pecentage of students passing math, reading and overall passing.
-Considering that the number of Thomas High students is a small portion of the total district student population, removing their 9th grade scores did not cause a significant change on the district results.
+Considering that there are 461 9th grade Thomas High students as compared to the total district student population of 31,970, removing their scores did not cause a significant change on the district results.